 Frequently Asked Questions

 An otoplasty can reposition your ears so that they are more harmonious with your face.
-This can help improve your self-confidence and self-esteem, and help you feel more comfortable wearing your hair up or having your hair cut short.
+This can help you feel more comfortable wearing your hair up or having your hair cut short.

 If you are under the age of 18, then there is a Medicare item number for prominent ear correction, which is 45659×2.
 This means some of the surgery costs will be covered if you are in a health fund, although there will be some out-of-pocket costs to you as well.
 An exact quotation for you will provided after your consultation.